b13/geocoding/README.md

 Provides services for querying Google Maps GeoCoding API v3 in your own extensions.

 * Extension Key: geocoding
-* Author: Benjamin Mack, b13 GmbH, 2012-2021
+* Author: Benjamin Mack, b13 GmbH, 2012-2024
 * Licensed under: GPLv2+
-* Requires TYPO3 8.7+ and PHP 7.2 (see older versions of EXT:geocoding for support for previous TYPO3 versions)
+* Requires TYPO3 11+ and PHP 8.1 (see older versions of EXT:geocoding for support for previous TYPO3 versions)
 * All code can be found and developed on github: https://github.com/b13/geocoding/

 ## Introduction
 This extension provides an abstract way to get geo coordinates of addresses around the world.
-"Geocoding" let's you fetch information about an address and stores it in the DB, by using the TYPO3 Caching Framework to store the queries and results.
+"Geocoding" let you fetch information about an address and stores it in the DB, by using the TYPO3 Caching Framework.

 ## Installation
 Use `composer req b13/geocoding` or install it via TYPO3's Extension Manager from the TYPO3 Extension Repository using the extension key `geocoding`.